Chapter 7 vs. Chapter 13 Bankruptcy Comparison

 Key differences include the length of time you will be in bankruptcy, the ability to address unsecured debt interest free, address tax debt and keep your home.

 We invite you to review the bankruptcy comparison below or for more information on filing bankruptcy in Pennsylvania, schedule a FREE consultation using our web form.

 Chapter 7 Bankruptcy

 A Chapter 7 bankruptcy allows individuals to discharge most or all of their unsecured debt in order to get their financial situation under control.
 Unsecured debt includes credit cards, personal loans, lawsuits, medical bills, utility bills and even some types of unpaid taxes.
-For the most part, those who are current with their mortgage payments and vehicle payments find a Chapter 7 bankruptcy may be a helpful solution to financial problems.
+For the most part, those who are current with their mortgage payments and vehicle payments find this to be the appropriate solution to their financial problems.

-Filing for Chapter 7 bankruptcy has other advantages other than eliminating your legal liability to repay your unsecured debt.
-Upon filing of the bankruptcy petition, creditors and collection agencies will be prohibited from contacting and harassing you for your debt.
+Additionally, filing for Chapter 7 bankruptcy has many advantages.
+First, a successful filing can eliminate your legal liability to repay your unsecured debts.
+Next, upon filing of the bankruptcy petition, creditors and collection agencies are prohibited from contacting and harassing you for your debt.

-Also, all legal action must cease.
-For this reason, Chapter 7 bankruptcy is extremely advantageous, as creditor harassment is one of the worst effects of having unpaid debt.
-Furthermore, Chapter 7 can also stop execution sales, frozen bank accounts and eliminate liens on your property.
+Moreover, all legal action must cease.
+For this reason, Chapter 7 bankruptcy is extremely advantageous.
+Creditor harassment is one of the worst effects of having unpaid debt.
+Furthermore, Chapter 7 can also stop execution sales, frozen bank accounts, and eliminate liens on your property.

 Chapter 13 Bankruptcy